Ten years ago we moved to Lebanon. There was a culture clash.

 You are going to get sword stabbed!

 Before leaving, my friends, my teachers, everyone were asking me how I was going to live… In the desert.
 Call it mis-education, I find “media sensational craving” more accurate.
 Over the years they were fed with this image of Lebanon: the war zone in a desert.
 All they could see were the terrorists — the trash, the disgusting.
 Why look under the cover?
 Who are they, culture fans, tourists?
+Then it hit me!

 In sum, the country was paradise… At least from the eyes of a tourist.

 The country GDP is driven by tourism, it’s what Lebanon is built on, the history, the culture, the diversity.
 Spending some time here makes you rediscover the meaning of the sentence: Enjoying the little things.

 Ever since, I kept wondering what could have led outsiders to their view.
 I opened my eyes to see beyond the facade: reality.
 The first moments I spent in the country did not involve interaction with people.
-After years of living in Lebanon I can understand the dark side of the country.
+After years of living in Lebanon, I can understand the dark side of the country.
 The things that others are afraid to spell out loud.
 It needs to be said without euphemism for the sake of change.

 Lebanese have a rotting and destructive mentality.